Skip to content

 How to go faster

-In previous sections we achieve Hz frequencies, If you want to reach Kilohertz signal frequencies, the delayMicroseconds() approach becomes unreliable because the "background noise" of the code (the time it takes to process the loop) becomes a large percentage of the total time.
+In previous sections we achieve Hz frequencies, If you want to reach Kilohertz signal frequencies, the delayMicroseconds() approach becomes ineffective because the overhead (the time it takes to process the loop) becomes a large percentage of the total time.
 That is when we switch to I2S (Inter-IC Sound), which uses a hardware clock to "push" data to the DAC or "pull" it from the ADC at exact intervals, like a metronome.

 Instead of the CPU manually toggling the DAC or reading the ADC in a loop, the I2S hardware uses a dedicated clock to stream data in the background.
 This allows for frequencies in the kilohertz (kHz) range with perfect timing.